geohackweek/datasharing/_episodes/04-cloud.md

 ## Examples of Applications on the Cloud with a Geospatial focus
 - Web frameworks with API (AralDIF/NicaDIF/HiMAT)
+  - Elastic Beanstalk.
+Django (Python) for webframework
+  - API building
 - Geoserver for data sharing
+  - Open-source geospatial server written in Java that allows users to share, process and edit geospatial data
-- Managed databases
+  - Leaflet frontend
 - Jupyterhub